 Brethren, we have to think that we are a special group of people—not better, special—because of God's calling.
 Special because of what He has done.
 We have not deserved it.
 Because of what He has done, we become peculiar—different.
 Our goals have to be rearranged, and we have to rearrange our life in such a way to get in harmony with the purpose of God.
 God leaves the choices to you and me as to what we are going to do with our time and with our thinking.

 Right down at the bottom of this He says, “Guard your heart,” as that is where we do our thinking.
-And thinking leads to conduct, and what we have our hearts set on is the direction that our life is going in.
+Thinking leads to conduct, and what we have our hearts set on is the direction that our life is going in.
 It is going to go in that direction.
-Now we have free moral agency, and this is the way, the beginning you might say, of the way that we have to conduct our life.
+We have free moral agency, and this is the way, the beginning you might say, of the way that we have to conduct our life.
 So His teaching becomes clear.
-The point is: anything earthly is subject to destruction, and therefore He is showing the relative valuelessness of any earthly treasure.
+The point is, anything earthly is subject to destruction, and therefore He is showing the relative valuelessness of any earthly treasure.

-Now let us go back to Proverbs again, in chapter 23, and verses 4 and 5.
+let us go back to Proverbs again.
 Look at this succinct advice.

 Proverbs 23:4-5 Labor not to be rich.
 [He does not say, “Do not work at all.”
 He wants us to work.
 That is a very important part of His purpose that we work, but He says, "Do not labor to be rich."]
 Cease from your own wisdom.
 Will you set your eyes upon that which is not?